For years, nursing has been one of the most in-demand career fields, and that trend doesn’t appear to be changing in the near future.

 Scholarships are another option to help pay for nursing school.
 Similar to tuition reimbursement, hospitals and other medical providers might provide nursing scholarships to students based on factors like financial need, gender, race, or academic merit.

 Some donors, such as the U.S. Army, require an employment commitment to qualify for the scholarship.
 Other scholarships only require students to be enrolled at schools affiliated with the American Association of Colleges of Nursing to receive the scholarship funds.

 Hospitals will also issue grants to students with large financial needs.
 Grants are very similar to scholarships, but they normally don’t require a work commitment after graduating from nursing school.
 This form of financial aid might also be the least common provided by private sources.

 While federal student loans are also available to pay for nursing school, students might need private loans to fill the funding gap.

 It’s common for hospitals and nursing schools to provide in-house loans.
 Of course, private lenders that also lend to normal undergraduate and graduate student borrowers will lend to nursing students as well.

 Federal Aid for Nursing School

 As nursing is a high-demand career field, federal aid is also available to help students afford nursing school.
 To be considered for federal aid, students must first apply for the FAFSA.

-Applications for the NURSE Corps are accepted in the spring of each year.
+Applications for the Nurse Corps are accepted in the spring of each year.
 Preference is given to nursing students with demonstrated financial need.
-Each scholarship recipient is required to work at least two years in a Critical Shortage Facility to not have to repay any aid received from the NURSE Corps program.

 Author: Jeff Gitlen